 In 2016, a working group formed to pilot a dementia friendly community project in Forest Hill, located within the City of Whitehorse.
-Key partners are the Inner East Primary Care Partnership, City of Whitehorse and Carrington Health.
+Key partners are the Inner East Primary Care Partnership, City of Whitehorse and Carrington Health, and people living with dementia and their carers.

 Forest Hill has: